-For 137Cs activity, the SPM samples were ashed and put into tightly closed plastic boxes (17 mL or 60 mL) for gamma-ray spectrometry measurements (20-60 g) using low-background and high resolution High Purity Germanium detectors at the IRSN/LMRE laboratory (Eyrolle et al., 2020).
-These measurements being performed under 17025 accreditation, the laboratory participates each year in proficiency tests organized mainly by the ALMERA network (Analytical Laboratories for the Measurement of Environmental Radioactivity) of the IAEA.
-Each sample was measured for 3 days to achieve detection limits around 0.5 Bq kg-1 d.w. for 137Cs, after waiting for 30 days for the radioactive equilibrium of the Ra-226's

-- progeny.
-Efficiency calibrations were constructed using gamma-ray standard sources in a 1.15 g cm3 density solid resinwater equivalent matrix.
+For 137Cs activity, the SPM samples were ashed and put into tightly closed plastic boxes (17 or 60 mL) for gamma-ray spectrometry measurements (20-60 g) using low-background and high-resolution high-purity germanium detectors at the IRSN/LMRE laboratory (Eyrolle et al., 2020).
+These measurements were performed under 17 025 accreditation as the laboratory participates each year in proficiency tests organized mainly by the Analytical Laboratories for the Measurement of Environmental Radioactivity (ALMERA network) of the IAEA.
+Each sample was measured for 3 d to achieve detection limits around 0.5 Bq kg-1 dry weight for 137Cs, after waiting for 30 d for the radioactive equilibrium of the Ra-226 progeny.
+Efficiency calibrations were constructed using gamma-ray standard sources in a 1.15 g cm3 density solid resin-water equivalent matrix.
 Activity results were corrected for true coincidence summing (TCS) and self-attenuation effects (Lefèvre et al., 2003).
-Measured activities, expressed in Bq kg-1 (d.w.), are decay-corrected to the date of sampling.
-The activity uncertainty (k=2) was estimated as the combination of calibration uncertainties, counting statistics, and summing and self-absorption correction uncertainties. - Organically bound tritium (OBT in Bq kg-1 dry) analysis was performed at the IRSN/LMRE laboratory by the Helium-3 (3He) ingrowth method (Cossonnet et al., 2009).
-The samples were put under vacuum (10-6 mbar) and stored up to 4 months prior to analysis.
-The 3He/4He ratio was measured by mass spectrometry after correction of the radiogenic 4He levels contained in the sample (gaseous inclusions) and normalization of the values to ambient atmospheric levels (3He/4He). - 305 Radiocarbon (14C) contents was analyzed by the IRSN/LMRE laboratory using an accelerator mass spectrometer (LMC14 laboratory, Saclay, France).
-Prior to analyze the organic part of the sample, carbonates were eliminated by washing the sample (0.5MHCl, 0.1MNaOH) and drying it under vacuum as describe in Eyrolle et al. (2018).
+Measured activities, expressed in Bq kg-1 (dry weight), are decay-corrected to the date of sampling.
+The activity uncertainty (k = 2) was estimated as the combination of calibration uncertainties, counting statistics, and summing and selfabsorption correction uncertainties.

+Organically bound tritium (OBT in Bq kg-1 dry weight) analysis was performed at the IRSN/LMRE laboratory by the Helium-3 (3 He ingrowth method, Cossonnet et al., 2009).
+The samples were put under vacuum (10^{-6} mbar) and stored for up to 4 months prior to analysis.
+The 3 He / 4 He ratio was measured by mass spectrometry after correction of the radiogenic 4He levels contained in the sample (gaseous inclusions) and normalization of the values to ambient atmospheric levels (3He / 4He).

+Radiocarbon (14C) contents was analyzed by the IRSN/LMRE laboratory using an accelerator mass spectrometer (LMC14 laboratory, Saclay, France).
+Prior to analyzing the organic part of the sample, carbonates were eliminated by washing the sample (0.5 MHCl, 0.1 MNaOH) and drying it under vacuum as describe in Eyrolle et al. (2018).
 Decarbonated samples were then sealed in quartz tubes under a vacuum with an excess of CuO and silver wire.
-Organic carbon was converted into CO2 by introducing the tubes into a furnace at 835 °C for 5 h and then released, dried, measured, and collected after broking the tube under a vacuum.
-The graphite target is obtained with a direct catalytic reduction of the CO2, using iron powder as a 310 catalyst (Merck® for analysis reduced, 10 um particles).
-The reduction reaction occurs at 600 °C with excess H2 (H2/CO2 = 2.5) and is complete after 4-5 h.
+Organic carbon was converted into CO2 by introducing the tubes into a furnace at 835 °C for 5 h and then released, dried, measured, and collected after breaking the tube under a vacuum.
+The graphite target is obtained with a direct catalytic reduction of the CO2, using iron powder as a catalyst (Merck[®] for analysis reduced, 10 μm particles).
+The reduction reaction occurs at 600 °C with excess H_2 (H_2 / CO_2 = 2.5) and is complete after 4-5 h.
 The iron-carbon powder is pressed into a flat pellet and stored under pure argon in a sealed tube.
 All quartz and glass dishes are burned for at least 5 h at 450 °C to reduce contamination.
-To evacuate the vacuum lines, a turbo-molecular pump reaching 10-6 mbar is used.
-Measurements are performed using a 3 MV NEC Pelletron Accelerator 315 coupled with a spectrometer dedicated to radiocarbon dating, measuring 12C, 13C and 14C contents and counting the 14C ions by isobaric discrimination.
-Analysis require 1 to 100 mg of dry sample (to obtain 1 mg of carbon).
-The specific 14C activity is expressed as Becquerel of 14C per kilogram of total organic carbon (Bq kg-1 of C).
-The detection limit is 0.8 Bq kg^{-1} of C and the uncertainty is 0.1% for modern samples (k=2).
+To evacuate the vacuum lines, a turbomolecular pump reaching 10^{-6} mbar is used.
+Measurements are performed using a 3 MV NEC Pelletron Accelerator coupled with a spectrometer dedicated to radiocarbon dating, measuring 12C, 13C and 14C contents and counting the 14C ions by isobaric discrimination.
+Analysis require 1-100 mg of dry sample (to obtain 1 mg of carbon).
+The specific 14C activity is expressed as Becquerel of 14C per kilogram of total organic carbon (Bq kg^{-1} of C).
+The detection limit is $0.8 \, Bq \, kg^{-1}$ of C and the uncertainty is 0.1 % for modern samples (k = 2).